-Discomforts that may be casued by the study procedures while the patient is on this study are also listed in the patient information form.
+Risks for pregnancy and discomforts that may be caused by the study procedures while the patient is on this study are also listed in the patient information form.

-Benefits:

-E5501 has increased platelet production in normal healthy subjects both in single- and multiple-dose oral administration, and has demonstrated superior efficacy in cITP subjects compared with placebo, as measured by platelet response on Day 28, as well as a favorable safety profile (protocol 6.1.2.2).
-Thus, treatment with E5501 in this study is expected to increase the durable platelet response in adult subjects with cITP with superior efficacy compared to placebo (in addition to standard care) and thereby improve the patients' medical condition.
+Benefits: E5501 has increased platelet production in normal healthy subjects both in single- and multiple-dose oral administration, and has demonstrated superior efficacy in cITP subjects compared with placebo, as measured by platelet response on Day 28, as well as a favorable safety profile (protocol 6.1.2.2).
+Treatment with E5501 is anticipated to have an improved safety profile (potentially no severe liver toxicity) and a faster onset of action as compared to eltrombopag and may thereby improve the patients' medical condition.
+Patients have 50% chance of receiving E5501.
 However, it cannot be guaranteed that the patient will benefit from this study.
 The information gathered from this study may also help treat future patients with thrombocytopenia.